 If you smell gasoline when there is none present, you may have a congenital olfactory disorder known as phantosmia.
 There are several causes of phantosmia, including head trauma, brain damage, and illness.

 Treatment usually requires diagnosis and medication to stop the phantom odor from recurring.
-Some people with phantosmia find the smell to be more pleasant than the reality it mimics (i.e., they prefer to smell gas rather than see it).
+Some people with phantosmia find the smell more pleasant than the reality it mimics (i.e., they prefer to smell gas rather than see it).

 Phantom odors can disappear on rare occasions if the cause is removed.